 Vincristine sulfate injection is indicated in acute leukemia.

-Vincristine sulfate injection has also been shown to be useful in combination with other oncolytic agents in Hodgkin’s disease, non–Hodgkin’s malignant lymphomas (lymphocytic, mixed cell, histiocytic, undifferentiated, nodular and diffuse types), rhabdomyosarcoma, neuroblastoma, and Wilms’ tumor.
+Vincristine sulfate injection has also been shown to be useful in combination with other oncolytic agents in Hodgkin’s disease, non–Hodgkin’s malignant lymphomas, rhabdomyosarcoma, neuroblastoma, and Wilms’ tumor.

 Patients with the demyelinating form of Charcot–Marie–Tooth syndrome should not be given Vincristine sulfate injection.
 Careful attention should be given to those conditions listed under WARNINGS and PRECAUTIONS.